nibralab/nibralab.github.io/_posts/2015-08-08-specification-driven-development.md

 ##### Identify the Requirement(s)

-Although this sentence describes a property of the `Interop\Container\ContainerInterface`, it implicitely contains three requirements for our implementation:
+Although this sentence describes a property of the `Interop\Container\ContainerInterface`, it implicitly contains three requirements for our implementation:

   - The container implementation MUST implement the `Interop\Container\ContainerInterface`